-Other income consists primarily of management fees for services provided by the Company for the management of insurance portfolios held by third-party insurance companies.
+Other income consists primarily of interest income from a related party loan and management fees for services provided by the Company for the management of insurance portfolios held by third-party insurance companies.
 Such services include accounting, claims management, systems maintenance, portfolio analytics and management reporting.
 These fees are recorded as revenue when the related service is provided.

-Notes to Consolidated Financial Statements Years Ended December 31, 2007, 2006 and 2005 d) Investment Securities
+Notes to Consolidated Financial Statements Years Ended December 31, 2008, 2007 and 2006 d) Investment Securities

 Investment securities have been designated as available-for-sale and are reported in the consolidated balance sheets at fair value.
 Values for securities are obtained from external pricing services.
-Changes in the fair value of available-for-sale investments, net of deferred income taxes, are reflected as unrealized investment gains or losses in a separate component of accumulated other comprehensive income.
+Changes in the fair value of available-for-sale investments, net of deferred income taxes, are reflected as unrealized investment gains or losses in a separate component of accumulated other comprehensive income (loss).